 - Over $7 billion: Since 2010, First Republic has dedicated over $7 billion to finance affordable rental housing and promote community development in low-to-moderate-income (LMI) communities and underserved minority neighborhoods.
 (1)

-- Close to 500: First Republic supported close to 500 nonprofit organizations in 2017, through charitable contributions, volunteerism, and other support.
+- Over 870: First Republic supported over 870 nonprofit organizations in 2018, through charitable contributions, volunteerism, and other support.

 Community Advisory Board

 - Established October 2016, members of First Republic’s Community Advisory Board offer advice and strategic guidance on the bank’s initiatives focused on affordable housing, small business and economic development, and financial empowerment.

 - At the end of 2015, we created our Eagle Community Home Loan program, which offers special fixed rates, plus dedicated bankers and customized service, to borrowers in underserved minority areas.
 Since inception, through this program we have originated more than $1.8 billion in mortgages located predominantly in African-American or Hispanic/Latino neighborhoods, directly to residential homeowners.(2) (3)

 Our commitment to our communities goes far beyond banking.
 It’s simply about doing the right thing.

 Since 2015 this internal program has offered First Republic employees 16 paid volunteer hours each year to donate their time to charitable organizations that make an impact on our local communities, especially those dedicated to education and human services.
 From January to December 2018, First Republic employees volunteered over 14,600 hours as part of this program.

 First Republic Bank is committed to providing the communities we serve with access to financial fitness tools and resources.
 The program offers a series of short interactive learning experiences to help users get a clear understanding of critical financial topics, including credit scores and reports, insurance and taxes, and identity protection.
 This program is open to all.